-If you think you might you have chronic fatigue syndrome, make an appointment to see your doctor.
+If you think you might have ME/CFS, make an appointment to see your doctor.
 Research shows that getting treatment sooner might bring better results.

-He might order other tests like blood and urine tests and scans.
-He will need the names of all the prescription and over-the-counter medicine you take, in case one of them is causing your symptoms.
+They might order other tests like blood and urine tests and scans.
+They will need the names of all the prescription and over-the-counter medicine you take, in case one of them is causing your symptoms.
 Also, tell your doctor if you take any supplements.
 Even so-called “natural” or “herbal” remedies can have side effects, and they might cause problems if used with other medications you’re taking.

 What Else Could It Be?

 Many people who have ME/CFS have other conditions, too.
 If you get treated for those, it might also improve your chronic fatigue.

 ME/CFS can look a lot like “mono” (mononucleosis), Lyme disease, lupus, multiple sclerosis, fibromyalgia, sleep disorders, or depression.
 It affects about 2.5 million Americans, but experts believe only about 20% are diagnosed.